fbpx Skip to Content

 If the pests continue to eat away at the plant’s stems, the stems will eventually break, which could cause the plant to die.

-It’s important to act quickly when your plant is being attacked so that you can avoid serious damage.
+It’s important to act quickly when your plant is attacked to avoid serious damage.

 How to Protect My Tomato Plant From Pests